Microsoft/azure-docs.pt-pt/articles/virtual-machines/windows/windows-desktop-multitenant-hosting-deployment.md

 >

 ## <a name="deploying-windows-10-image-from-azure-marketplace"></a>Implementação da imagem do Windows 10 a partir do Azure Marketplace
-Para implementações de modelos powershell, CLI e Azure Resource Manager, a imagem do Windows 10 pode ser encontrada com o seguinte nome de editor, oferta, sku.
+Para as implementações do modelo PowerShell, CLI e Azure Resource Manager, a imagem do Windows 10 pode ser encontrada com o seguinte nome de editor, oferta, sku.

 | SO  |      Nome do Editor      |  Oferta | Sku |
 |:----------|:-------------:|:------|:------|